auguzsto/job/README.md

         }
     }
 ```
-Run this static method in the background with the job.
+Run this method in the background with the job.
 ```php
 <?php
 require_once __DIR__ . "/../vendor/autoload.php";